hideodaikoku/silent-valley/content/blog/01-plunge/index.md

 ![spiral](./spiral.png)

-So like that, one step at a time, **Chi** climbed.
+One step at a time, **Chi** slowly climbed the spiral.
+Each step seemed to get easier and easier.
+After the first ten, she made it to a landing.

+> okay, so the landing doesn't move. phew. at least I can rest for a while

+She turned back and glanced to see that she had lit up a path before her.
+It was faint, but she could now see the forms of the spiral more clearly.

 The climb seemed to have taken her several hours, or was it a few days?
-Who could tell.
-But if she didn't stop, she would fall.
-She knew that for certain.
+She couldn't tell.
+She knew that she had to get out of here.
+The whispers in her head commanded her to do so.

+++

+Ten flights.
+She could see a tiny opening at the top above.

-> Gasping for air, nearly out of breath, Chi asked the voice, "What time is it?"
+> Gasping for air, nearly out of breath, Chi asked the voice, "how much longer?"

 ```
 "..."